Illiterate DALL-E Learns to Compose: Introduction

-In this paper, we propose a model that can achieve composition-based systematic generalization for image generation like \dalle but by learning compositional representations from images instead of providing a text prompt.
-We call this model, Illiterate-\dalle.
-To do this, we first introduce the slot-decoding dilemma and the pixel independence problem observed in the pixel-mixture decoder of traditional object-centric representation models.
-Then, we hypothesize that achieving compositional systematic generalization in image generation requires not only compositional slots but also a powerful expressive decoder that can model complex interactions among the slots and other pixels.
-To this end, we propose the \textit{slot-to-sequence} (Slot2Seq) decoder, which is an Image GPT decoder that takes the extracted slots as input instead of text.
-In experiments, we show that this simple architecture achieves the desired properties.
+In this work, we propose a slot-based autoencoder architecture, called SLot Attention TransformEr (SLATE).
+SLATE combines the best of \dalle and object-centric representation learning.
+That is, compared to the previous object-centric representation learning, our model significantly improves the ability of composition-based systematic generalization in image generation.
+However, unlike \dalle we achieve this by learning object-centric representations from images alone instead of taking a text prompt, resulting in a text-free \dalle model.
+To do this, we first analyze that the existing pixel-mixture decoders for learning object-centric representations suffer from the \textit{slot-decoding dilemma} and the \textit{pixel independence problem} and thus show limitations in achieving compositional systematic generalization.
+Inspired from \dalle, we then hypothesize that resolving these limitations requires not only learning composable slots but also a powerful and expressive decoder that can model complex interactions among the slots and the pixels.
+Based on this investigation, we propose the SLATE architecture, a simple but novel slot autoencoding architecture that uses a slot-conditioned Image GPT decoder.
+Also, we propose a method to build a library of visual concepts from the learned slots.
+Similar to the text prompt in \dalle, this allows us to program a form of `sentence' made up of visual concepts to compose an image.
+Furthermore, the proposed model is also simple, easy to implement, can be plugged in into many other models.
+In experiments, we show that this simple architecture achieves various benefits such as significantly improved generation quality in both the in-distribution and the out-of-distribution settings.
+This suggests that more attention and investigation on the proposed framework is required in future object-centric models.

-The main contribution of the paper is to show for the first time that the compositional systematic generalization, shown in \dalle, can be achieved without text.
-We also show that making a powerful and expressive decoder work with slot representations is crucial in achieving this.
-In this regard, we introduce a new architecture, Illiterate-\dalle, and a new slot decoding framework, Slot2Seq.
-The paper also introduces a new dataset, CLEVR-Mirror, and other tasks useful to evaluate the systematic generalization ability in image generation.
-Lastly, the experiment results strongly support the benefits of our model, and suggest that future object-centric models may benefit from building on the advantages of the proposed framework alongside the pixel-mixture decoder.
+The main contribution of the paper can be seen as four folds: (1) achieving the first text-free \dalle model, (2) the first object-centric representation learning model based on a transformer decoder, and (3) showing that it significantly improves the systematic generalization ability of object-centric representation models.
+(4) While achieving better performance, the proposed model is much simpler than previous approaches.